lyndongabris/github-gist-test/README.md

 # github-gist-test

-A test framework designed to test GitHub's GIST service
+A test framework designed to test GitHub's GIST service, this was created for an application for a role which I was successful for.

 Author: Lyndon Gabris